codehivetx/barrelcactus-watermeter/README.md

 For this specific implementation, we use:
 - a 4-20ma pressure transducer measuring water column (in inches).
 Multiply this by water surface area to get volume.
 - a click-per-gallon water meter- a normal water meter, but a contact that closes once per gallon.
+- an rPi 5

 ## How to wire, setup, configure?

 TODO, TODO, TODO!!!!

+- edit `local-config.json` and see the `TankConfig` object for details.
+- opengpio has some special setup instructions (TODO!) for v2.1 lib

 ## How i made it